Scooter (band): The Fifth Chapter (2014–2018)

 On 15 October 2013, Scooter officially announced that their founding member Rick J. Jordan would be leaving the band at the end of the trio's 20 Years of Hardcore Tour 2014.
-According to the frontman of Scooter, H.P.
-Baxxter, in the years ahead, Phil Speiser (from Dirty Disco Youth or DDY) will replace Rick J. Jordan's, who will provide his skills on the drums, synthesizers, piano as well as sound effects.
+According to the frontman of Scooter, H. P. Baxxter, in the years ahead, Phil Speiser (from Dirty Disco Youth or DDY) will replace Rick J. Jordan's, who will provide his skills on the drums, synthesizers, piano as well as sound effects.

 While The Fifth Chapter officially began for Scooter on 23 May 2014, when they released their single "Bigroom Blitz", the Hamburg-based trio's studio album, entitled The Fifth Chapter was made available on 26 September 2014, emphasizing a completely new era for the band.
 Scooter's next single "Today" from The Fifth Chapter was released on 26 September 2014.

 On 4 January 2016, Scooter announced their eighteenth studio album Ace which was released on 5 February 2016.
 It includes their single "Riot" which has been available since 4 September 2015.

 On 1 August 2017, Scooter announced their nineteenth studio album Scooter Forever which was released on 1 September 2017.
 It includes their single "Bora!
 Bora!
 Bora!" which has been available since 26 May 2017.

 On 4 August 2017, Ukrainian prosecutors began legal proceedings against Scooter for their illegal performance at the "ZB Fest" festival in Crimea, as per Ukrainian law.
-However, according to H.P.
-Baxxter, they did not perform at the festival "to engage in politics there, but because we have a fan base there.
+However, according to H. P. Baxxter, they did not perform at the festival "to engage in politics there, but because we have a fan base there.
 We want to give them something."

-On 6 December 2017, Scooter released their third and remade single from Scooter Forever, "In Rave We Trust".
-The compilation album 25 Years Wild And Wicked was released on 15 December.
+On 6 December 2017, Scooter released their third single from Scooter Forever, which became a reconstructed version of "In Rave We Trust".
+The compilation album 100% Scooter – 25 Years Wild & Wicked was released on 15 December.

 The Sixth Chapter (2019–2022)

-On 11 November 2018, During the 25 Years Wild and Wicked Tour, Speiser announced that he would leave the band at the end of the tour.
+On 11 November 2018, during the 25 Years Wild and Wicked Tour, Speiser announced that he would leave the band at the end of the tour.

 In April 2019, Scooter officially announced that Sebastian Schilde would be replacing Phil Speiser, after Speiser had been with the group since 2014.
 Their twentieth album, God Save the Rave, was to be released in the winter of 2020 and include 15 tracks.
 The album's tour, the God Save the Rave tour, was originally expected to go ahead in the summer of 2020, but was postponed due to governments evoking pandemic laws.
 In December 2020, the album release date was postponed to 16 April 2021 due to pandemic laws again.

 In November 2022, Schilde announced that he was no longer part of the group.
 A few days later, Simon announced that he had also left, after being a member since 2006.